 JAJ293N – Bristol RE ECW New in 1975 to Hartlepool Corporation Transport and was used for many years throughout its life with Hartlepool Corporation Transport.

 OEF77K – Bristol RE ECW new in 1972 to Hartlepool Corporation Transport was used for many years by Hartlepool Transport including its Christmas Feature which meant that a sleigh and reindeers appeared on the roof.
 It had a spell in Preservation before becoming a non psv vehicle for Age Concern and then Trent Valley Gliding Club.
 Its now in the hands of Hartlepool Historic Preservation Group.

-L37 HHN – Volvo B10B Plaxton Verde – New to Cleveland Transit in 1996, it worked for the Stagecoach Group right up until 2016 when it was withdrawn, it was bought for Preservation by Bill Woodward who later became our chairman.
+L37 HHN – Volvo B10B Plaxton Verde – New to Cleveland Transit in 1994, it worked for the Stagecoach Group right up until 2016 when it was withdrawn, it was bought for preservation by Bill Woodward who later became our chairman.